Everything you need to know about reviewing your cover

-Part of the upcoming reforms requires all private health insurers to categorise their hospital cover products into easy to understand Gold, Silver, Bronze and Basic tiers that reflect the level of cover they provide.
+Part of the reforms requires all private health insurers to categorise their hospital cover products into easy to understand Gold, Silver, Bronze and Basic tiers that reflect the level of cover they provide.

 In addition, the way treatments are defined will be made the same across all insurers to make it clear what you are and aren’t covered for.

 This means that all policies within a certain tier have to meet a minimum standard in terms of the benefits they provide.
 So you’ll be able to review products more easily across health funds, as you’ll be comparing apples with apples!

 While we introduced the new product tiers on 1 April 2019, other health funds may choose to transition their products any time from 1 April 2019 until 31 March 2020.